 14. Riverside Casino and Golf Resort

-The attached golf course is an 18-hole championship course, stretching 7400 yards, and designed by Rees Jones and adding to his collection of over 100 courses across the United States.
-The award-winning course is designed beautifully around the landscape, and meanders its way around 2 rivers, and several man-made lakes.
+The attached golf course is an 18-hole championship course, stretching 7400 yards, designed by Rees Jones and adding to his collection of over 100 courses across the United States.
+The award-winning course is designed beautifully around the landscape and meanders its way around 2 rivers, and several man-made lakes.

 15. Arrowwood Resort & Conference Center

 The Arrowwood Resort is built around the Conference center, and while the corporate focus of the resort is clear in its styling and amenities, it nonetheless represents an upscale and enjoyable holiday destination.
 The resort itself has its own awarded restaurant, and enjoys access to the 27-hole Brooks National Golf course, which is been cleverly designed to capture 3 different golf course styles.

 Guests can also enjoy the services of the on-site hairdresser and shop for ball gowns in Elegance Boutique.
 Overall Arrowwood represents a complete holiday experience while being central to a number of regional destinations.